Day Trips in Maryland

 Historic Saint Mary’s County-Plan a day trip to Maryland’s oldest county to get an in-depth look at American history.
 Here there are numerous Civil War era sites and monuments to visit, including Sotterley Plantation which offers tours of the 300 year old grounds.
 Fort Lincoln and the Civil War Museum at Point Lookout State Park is another great place to visit to learn more about the history of the Civil War.
 This park also has an extensive beach with posted lifeguards, picnic facilities, and a playground to enjoy after site seeing.

 Saint Mary’s County also offers attractions for thrill seekers to enjoy.
 If you are into action sports such as drag racing or motocross, stop by the Maryland International Raceway or the Southern Maryland BMX Track in Mechanicsville, MD.
 Either participate yourself or spend the day watching these exciting races!
 For more information on what to see in Saint Mary’s County, click here.

-Whether you’re planning a family vacation to an exotic island (check out 5 Cheap International Vacation Spots here) or just looking to go on a fun family day trip, Mariner Finance can help fund your next adventure.
-We make loans for any reason, and will work with you to find a solution that best meets your budget and needs.
+Whether you’re planning a family vacation to an exotic island (check out 5 Cheap International Vacation Spots here) or just looking to go on a fun family day trip, Mariner Finance is here for your financing needs!
 Contact your local Mariner Finance branch to speak with a knowledgeable member of our staff and get the money you need today!